 On Thursday June 26, 2014, CP7 researcher Teun Baar presented his ‘thesis in five minutes’ at his university Télécom ParisTech.
 The presentation was an exercise to present the context and the core of his thesis, in a 5 minute PhD pitch format.
 Teun decided to present his thesis in French, as an extra exercise to present in the language he became more familiar with during his recent work in France and to get more familiar with the French vocabulary concerning his thesis project.
 The presentation was received well with compliments for the clarity and the French.
 The video of the interview can be watched on the Teun’s private youtube page or on his linked in page.

-The fourth training event of the project was organised at TUD, Darmstadt, Germany on December 2 – 6, 2013.
+The fifth training event (TE5) was held at the University of the West of England, Bristol, UK and the National Gallery, London, UK, on April-May (27 – 2) 2014.
 The event was attended by all the research fellows as part of the training program in the CP7.0 project.

 The training focused on exploring beyond the boundaries of the current state of digital printing and colour management, with emphasis on print application and knowledge transferability between the arts and sciences.
 For more details please click here.